Pelochus/pelochus-homelab/software/README.md

 **TODO** Maybe add Jellyfin configuration / recommended settings here?.
 Do once installed, configured and tested various options to see performance.

 Has clients in these [platforms](https://jellyfin.org/downloads/clients/). **Uses the following ports:**
-- 8096/tcp is used by default for HTTP traffic
+- 8096/tcp is used by default for HTTP traffic (In other words, default webUI port)
 - 8920/tcp is used by default for HTTPS traffic

 ## Minecraft